 Even though the nano CBD products are more effective, they are also more expensive.
 So, are nano CBD products better than normal CBD products?
 It depends on what you’re comparing.
 When comparing quality, nano CBD has better bioavailability and onset of action.
 However, when comparing prices, you will get more milligrams of CBD for less money when you purchase normal CBD products.

 What Products Can Have Nano CBD?

 Today, you can find nano CBD products in all the same variations as normal CBD products.
-This includes tinctures, edibles, topicals, and even vape juices.
+This includes all varieties of CBD oil tinctures, edibles, topicals, and even vape juices.
 One exception is CBD water or beverages.
 Normal CBD molecules are too large (and hydrophobic) to blend with water so they do not work well in CBD beverages.
 Therefore, commercial CBD beverage companies only use nano CBD to infuse their drinks.

 Is Nano CBD Safe?

 Of course, nano CBD is safe!
 It is just as safe as your normal CBD.
 Nano CBD offers little to no side effects.
 It comes with a THC level of 0.3% or less, which makes it completely non-psychoactive.
 CBD can even be safe for kids.